 Severe Weather Forecasting programme (SWFP)

-The WMO Severe Weather Forecasting programme (SWFP) aims to strengthen capacity of the National Meteorological and Hydrological Services (NMHSs) in developing countries, least developed countries (LDCs) and Small Island Developing States (SIDS) to deliver improved forecasts and warnings of severe weather to save lives and livelihoods, and protect property and infrastructure.
+The WMO Severe Weather Forecasting Programme (SWFP) aims to strengthen capacity of the National Meteorological and Hydrological Services (NMHSs) in developing countries, least developed countries (LDCs) and Small Island Developing States (SIDS) to deliver improved forecasts and warnings of severe weather to save lives and livelihoods, and protect property and infrastructure.
 SWFP makes efficient use of the “Cascading Forecasting Process” (from global to regional to national level) with contributions from the WMO Global Data-processing and Forecasting System (GDPFS).
 Since 2016, SWFP in collaboration with WMO Public Weather Services Programme (PWS), is also focusing on developing capacity of the participating countries on impact-based forecasts and warning services for improved decision-making, i.e. to deliver potential effects of forecast weather on users and stakeholders.
 SWFP was initially started as a 'demonstration' project (namely Severe Weather Forecasting Demonstration Project (SWFDP)) in 2006.
-The Eighteenth World Meteorological Congress (Cg-18, June 2019) through its Resolution 15 (Cg-18) decided, among others, to remove the 'demonstration' designation of SWFDP to refer it as Severe Weather Forecasting programme (SWFP) in consideration of the fact that Project has demonstrated the capability of the cascading forecasting process.
-Currently, SWFP involves and benefits over 75 developing countries, LDCs and SIDS in eight sub-regions including Southern Africa, South Pacific, Eastern Africa, South-East Asia, South Asia, Central Asia, West Africa and Eastern Caribbean, with contributions from GDPFS centres and support from development partners and donors.
-For more information click here.
+The Eighteenth World Meteorological Congress (Cg-18, June 2019) through its Resolution 15 (Cg-18) decided, among others, to remove the 'demonstration' designation of SWFDP to refer it as Severe Weather Forecasting Programme (SWFP) in consideration of the fact that Project has demonstrated the capability of the cascading forecasting process.
+Currently, SWFP involves and benefits over 80 developing countries, LDCs and SIDS in nine sub-regions of the world including Southern Africa, Eastern Africa, West Africa and Central Africa in RA I; South-East Asia, South Asia and Central Asia in RA II; Eastern Caribbean in RA IV and South Pacific in RA V, with contributions from GDPFS centres and support from development partners and donors.
+For more information about 'cascading forecasting process' and WMO long-term goals & strategic objectives to which SWFP contributes, please click here.